MaxHalford/maxhalford.github.io/content/blog/undersampling-ratios.md

 ## Introduction

 I've just spent a few hours looking at under-sampling and how it can help a classifier learn from an imbalanced dataset.
-The idea is quite simple: randomly sample the majority class and leave the majority class untouched.
+The idea is quite simple: randomly sample the majority class and leave the minority class untouched.
 There are more sophisticated ways to do this -- for instance by creating synthetic observations from the minority class *à la* [SMOTE](http://rikunert.com/SMOTE_explained) -- but I won't be discussing that here.

 I checked out the [`imblearn`](https://imbalanced-learn.readthedocs.io/en/stable/index.html) library and noticed they have an implementation of random under-sampling aptly named [`RandomUnderSampler`](https://imbalanced-learn.readthedocs.io/en/stable/generated/imblearn.under_sampling.RandomUnderSampler.html#imblearn.under_sampling.RandomUnderSampler).
 It contains a `sampling_strategy` parameter which gives some control over the sampling.
 By the default the observations are resampled so that each class is equally represented: